romaincapelle/OverVue/docs/README.md

 # OverVue.dev

-OverVue.dev is a way to quickly grab snippets covering the core concepts of Vue.js.
-More info in [the about](/about-romain-capelle) section.
+OverVue.dev is a collection of snippets covering the core concepts of Vue.js.
+Humorous examples are here to help differentiate the variables from the Vue and JavaScript syntax.
+I always found "foo" and "bar" placeholders hard to read.
+I tried to create snippets that you can grab as fully working components so you (and I) can start using it in Vue projects or simply for learning purposes.
+More info in the [about](/about-romain-capelle) section.
 Let's start with some common CLI commands.

 ## What is OverVue.dev ?